MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

       [echo]      - Check 'Select root directory' and browse 'C:\STM32F746GDISCO-Platform-CM7hardfp_ARMCC5-0.1.0' > 'Finish' [echo]     ============================================================================================================

-At this stage the MicroEJ Platform is built and imported in the workspace, so you can create a MicroEJ Standalone Application and run it on the
+At this stage the Platform is built and imported in the workspace, so you can create a Standalone Application and run it on the
 Simulator (see :ref:`simulator_execution`).

 .. note::

-  If the build failed, it might be because the Architecture and Packs could not be retrieved from the Architecture Repository.
+  If the build failed, it might be because the Architecture and Packs can not be retrieved from the Architecture Repository.
   Ensure that the Architecture Repository is correctly configured and that it contains the required artifacts (as described in :ref:`the first step <platform_migration_repository>`).